Hi. My name is Ian Huitson but everyone calls me Hui…

 I have been using spreadsheets since Visicalc and have used Lotus 123, Open Access, Quatro Pro, 20/20 and Excel.

 Why do I start equations with a =+ ?
-Because Open Access used to start equations with a + and it has just stuck.
+Because Open Access used to start equations with a + and it has just stuck, although I am getting better at not doing this.

 Open Access also had a great function ! which I often wish Excel had.
 In use you could do something like convert Celsius to Fahrenheit Enter =(9/5)*!+32 into a cell.
 Then enter say 20 into the same cell and the cell would display 70.
 The ! took the input directly into the cell and used it in the formula and displayed the answer in the same cell.
 The cell still has the equation.

 I am married to Eva, and have 5 children.
-We are based in Perth, Australia.
 You can see a few wedding snaps here.

 In 2009 I took 9 months off work and we did a bit of traveling and during this time I started answering questions on Chandoo’s, newly setup, forums where I have helped out ever since.

 In May 2010, Chandoo asked me would I write an article on Monte Carlo Simulation after I had described the process in a post.
 This resulted in the well received Data Tables & Monte Carlo Simulations in Excel a Comprehensive Guide.
-I have written a further 70+ posts since then as well as Starting and Authoring the Formula Forensics Series, which I hope you enjoy.
+I have written a further 70+ posts since then as well as Starting and Authoring the Formula Forensics Series.

 Posts by Hui…